-Books, magazines, and newspapers will be accepted if it comes directly from

-  the Publisher, Book Club, or retailer through the mail.
-All items will be

-  inspected for contraband and to determine if they are permitted in the jail.

-  Computer generated (down loaded material) books, magazines, photos, and

-  newspapers will not be accepted.
-All books, magazines and newspapers

-  entering the block will become jail property.
+Books, magazines, and newspapers will be accepted if it comes directly from the Publisher, Book Club, or retailer through the mail.
+No hard cover books will be allowed in the facility.
+All items will be inspected for contraband and to determine if they are permitted in the jail.
+Computer generated (down loaded material) books, magazines, photos, and newspapers will not be accepted.
+All books, magazines and newspapers entering the block will become jail property.

-  Mail is received at the facility daily, except on Saturday, Sunday, and

-  Holidays.
-Mail will be delivered to the inmates no later than 9:00PM each
+Mail is received at the facility daily, except on Saturday, Sunday, and Holidays.
+Mail will be delivered to the inmates no later than 9:00PM each day.

-  day.

 No personal checks received in the mail will be deposited in the inmate's account.
 Personal checks received in the mail will be placed in the inmate's property box.